Adams Law Office Logo

 Estate Planning 101: Wills vs. Trusts – Which Is Right for You?

-A last will and testament is a straightforward legal document that specifies how your assets should be distributed after your death.
-It also allows you to name guardians for minor children and an executor to manage your estate.
-However, a will must go through probate, a court-supervised process that can be time-consuming and costly.
+A last will and testament is a legal document that outlines how your assets should be distributed after your death.
+It also allows you to name guardians for minor children and specify funeral arrangements.

 Pros of a Will: